swaptacular/swpt_accounts/protocol.rst

 .. [#] Note that the ``interest`` field shows the amount of interest accumulated on the account only up to the ``change_ts`` moment.
-Also, any amount that is shown as accumulated interest, MUST be available for transfers.
+Also, any amount that is shown as accumulated interest, SHOULD be available for transfers.
 That is: the owner of the account has to be able to "wire" the accumulated interest to another account.

-.. [#] ``last_config_signal_ts`` and ``last_config_signal_seqnum`` can
+.. [#] Note that ``last_config_signal_ts`` and
-   be used to determine whether a sent `ConfigureAccount`_ message has been applied successfully.
+   ``last_config_signal_seqnum`` can be used to determine whether a sent `ConfigureAccount`_ message has been applied successfully.

 AccountPurge